-Currently my main research is focused on the role of early language experience on language and brain development.
-I have been looking at the longitudinal development (word order) and ultimate attainment (SVO, comprehension) of American Sign Language (ASL) syntactic structures by people who are deaf and had very limited early language exposure.
-I’m also exploring the anatomical differences as a result of early language deprivation (language pathways, visual regions).
+My research interests lie in (atypical) language development and the neural foundations of language.
+Currently my research is focused on the role of early language experience on language and brain development.
+I have been looking at the longitudinal development, ultimate attainment, and real-time processing of American Sign Language (ASL) syntactic structures by people who are deaf and had very limited early language exposure.
+I’m also exploring the anatomical differences as a result of early language deprivation.

 Cheng, Q., Klein, E., Chen, J.K., Halgren, E., & Mayberry, R. (2018, Nov).
 Effects of early sign language use on anatomical structures of visual regions: Surface-based and DTI analyses.
 Poster presentation at the 48th Annual Meeting of Society for Neuroscience, San Diego, CA. [poster]

 Early language experience shapes language pathways